Brodie Croyle

-Early years
+Early life

 The son of John Croyle, a former defensive end for the University of Alabama, Croyle was born on February 6, 1983.
 He attended high school at Westbrook Christian School in Rainbow City, Alabama and became a Super-Prep All-American selection in football.
 In his sophomore season, Croyle passed for 3,787 yards and 44 touchdowns.
 That same season, he passed for 528 yards and seven touchdowns in one game.
 Croyle had an equally successful junior year passing for 2,838 yards and 38 touchdowns.
 Croyle led his team to the state championship that year, but the team lost by a field goal.

-Entering his senior year, many scouts had Croyle ranked as high as the #2 quarterback in the country behind Joe Mauer, who would go on to play Major League Baseball.
-However, Croyle's high school career ended abruptly in the first game of his senior season against Glencoe High School after a hit by an opposing player tore Croyle's anterior cruciate ligament (ACL), causing him to miss the remainder of his senior year.
+Entering his senior year, many scouts had ranked Croyle as high as the #2 quarterback in the country behind Joe Mauer, who would go on to play Major League Baseball.
+However, Croyle's high school career ended abruptly in the first game of his senior season against Glencoe High School after a hit by an opposing player which tore Croyle's anterior cruciate ligament (ACL), causing him to miss the remainder of his senior year.
 When he graduated, he held the Alabama state records for career passing yards with 9,323, and career touchdowns with 105.
 He set marks for most passing yards in a single season, passing yards in a single game, touchdown passes in a season, and touchdown passes in a game.